jtorde/uav_trajectory_optimizer_gurobi/Readme.md

 Authors: Parker Lusk and Jesus Tordesillas

-This repo has the coded implemented for the project of Underactuated Robotics (6.832) at MIT.
+This repo has the code implemented for the project of Underactuated Robotics (6.832) at MIT.

 ```
 @techreport{luskjtorde2019,